 Now is a good time for companies to review their current software systems, for instance, do they have a suitable sales enablement platform, such as sales-i, in place to take the ‘heavy duties’ out of sales and spot and alert them to sales opportunities and changes in patterns?

 This support is now more vital than ever in supporting sales teams and minimizing sales from slipping during difficult times.

 Good sales enablement software will do a lot of this work for you. sales-i allows you to see your sales performance by salesperson, you can see a ‘Snapshot’ of their performance, how many calls they’ve made, and how many have resulted in sales giving you a true reflection of their performance.

 Finally, an important piece of housekeeping is the chance to ensure CRM records are up to date and that hit lists of prospects have been created.
-As business begins to pick up, that investment in collating information will deliver returns as you have the correct data, know who to target and what message to target them with.
+As business begins to pick up, that investment in collating information will deliver returns as you have the correct data, and know who to target and what message to target them with.

-sales-i and the heavy-duty sector
+sales-i and the heavy-duty sector.

 The effects of COVID-19 will have an impact for the foreseeable future, but there are some signs of recovery for the heavy-duty industry already and sales-i are here to help kickstart sales.

 sales-i is already helping over 50 companies in the heavy-duty sector to increase their sales, efficiency, and effectiveness.
 In this emerging landscape, the sales intelligence that sales-i delivers could be the difference between a company’s rapid recovery and a slow slog back to normality.